telerik/ajax-docs/api/server/Telerik.Web.UI.Gauge/RadialScale.md

 Defines a collection of gauge ranges.

+###  RangeSize `Nullable`1`

+Gets or sets the width of the range indicators of the RadialGauge.
+            If the value is null, it will default to size equal to half of the MinorTick size.

 ###  Reverse `Boolean`

 Gets or sets a bool value indicating whether the direction of the scale values will be reversed.